xxfoundation/elixxir-xxdk-Examples/connectClient/README.md

-# xxdk Connect Client Example
+# xxdk Connection Client Example

 This mini-repository contains the example logic for running a basic connection client.
 This is provided by the xx network team as a springboard to